qiyuehan/HMANet_Forecasting/README.md

 ```
 The model will be saved to the checkpoint folder for the downstream tasks.
 There are several other parameters can be set in the main.py script.

-%Fine-tuning: The script patchtst_finetune.py is for fine-tuning step.
-Either linear_probing or fine-tune the entire network can be applied.